-- 4.3.1 If you have too little primer you won't see any product. - 4.3.2 Too much primer may result in primer dimerization, which may reduce amplification.
+- If you have too little primer you won't see any product. - 4.3.2 Too much primer may result in primer dimerization, which may reduce amplification.

-4.4 Wrong PCR Program
+Wrong PCR Program 4.4

-4.4.1 Check your program while it's cycling to make sure it is the right program.
+Check your program while it's cycling to make sure it is the right program.

-4.5 Excess or Insufficient Template
+Excess or Insufficient Template 4.5

-- 4.5.1 Too much template can inhibit PCR by binding all of the primers.
-If the lysate appears very turbid, dilute the template 1:10 or 1:100 and then use 1 μ L of the diluted template for the PCR. - 4.5.2 Too little template and amplification may be undetectable.
+- Too much template can inhibit PCR by binding all of the primers.
+If the lysate appears very turbid, dilute the template 1:10 or 1:100 and then use 2 μL of the diluted template for the PCR. - 4.5.2 Too little template and amplification may be undetectable.
 Make sure you correctly prepared your dirty lysate and that you took a sufficiently large sample from your culture.

-4.6 Too Much dNTP or Degraded dNTP
+Too Much dNTP or Degraded dNTP 4.6

-- 4.6.1 Excess dNTP inhibits PCR due to Mg2 depletion.
-Between 40-200 μM is optimal. dNTPs are sensitive to repeated freeze-thaw cycles.
-Make small aliquots when you get a fresh batch and turn over your stock frequently. - 4.6.2 Note that the dNTP solution concentration suggested by the GoTaq Flexi manufacturer Promega suggests having each dNTP at 10mM, while this protocol uses 1mM due to less Mg2 being used. - 4.7 Isolates that do not amplify with this protocol may be yeasts or molds.
-Check for this by utilizing morphological assessments such as Gram staining with observations under a microscope - 4.8 Note that the dNTP solution concentration suggested by the GoTaq Flexi manufacturer Promega suggests having each dNTP at 10mM
+- Excess dNTP inhibits PCR due to MgCl2 depletion.
+Between 40-200 μM final concentration is optimal. dNTPs are sensitive to repeated freeze-thaw cycles.
+Make small aliquots when you get a fresh batch and turn over your stock frequently. - 4.6.2 Note that the dNTP solution concentration suggested by the GoTaq Flexi manufacturer Promega suggests having each dNTP at 10mM, while this protocol uses 1mM due to less MgCl2 being used. - The 1mM dNTP concentration has been validated for this PCR protocol, but should not be transferred for use in other PCRs, especially if the fragment length is much - 4.7 Isolates that do not amplify with this protocol may be yeasts or molds.
+Check for this by utilizing morphological assessments such as Gram staining with observations under a microscope